Near-One/near-plugins/examples/access-controllable-examples/README.md

 After calling that method, Alice will not have the admin right for GroupA anymore.

 ### acl_revoke_role
-`acl_revoke_role` is a method that removes the specified account from the list of the group member.
+`acl_revoke_role` is a method that removes the specified account from the list of the group members.
-Only the group admin or super admin can execute this function.
+Only a group admin or a super admin can execute this function.

 ```shell
 $ near call <CONTRACT_ACCOUNT> acl_revoke_role '{"role": "GroupA", "account_id": "<ALICE_ACCOUNT>"}' --accountId <GROUP_A_ADMIN_ACCOUNT>